 Location: Populonia, Livorno, Italy

-Period(s) of Occupation: From Late Repubblican period (1st century B.C.E.) to Middle Age
+Period(s) of Occupation: Roman Age: from Late Repubblican period (2nd century BCE) to early Middle Age (6th century CE).

 Room and Board Arrangements

 Students will stay in comfortable apartments in the quiet village of Populonia Station, about 5km/3.2 miles away from the site.
 The apartments feature modern furnishings, single beds, hot showers, flush toilets, electricity and sockets to charge cameras, mobile phone, gas heat. here is a small kitchen in each apartment with an oven, hob and fridge.
 Rooms will be single gender, but apartments mixed gender.
 Participants will need to bring a towel and sleeping bag.
 Food will be typical Tuscan and Italian style cuisine.
-The evening meal will be prepared by the staff with the help of students and volunteers.
+The evening meal will be prepared by you with the help of the staff.
+Lunch on site.